ShyamThangaraj/DiscordBotProject/README.md

-# ScaltronMC Discord Bot
+# Scaltron Discord Bot

 ## Introduction

-ScaltronMC is a versatile Discord bot created using Python and the Discord API.
+Scaltron is a versatile Discord bot created using Python and the Discord API.
 It offers a variety of features including a calculator, Tic Tac Toe game, weather information, jokes, and more.

 ## Features